pi2-2019/firmware-mcu-pnp/README.md

 ```

 ## Supported G/M-codes
-All the G/M-codes supported use only absolute coordinates in millimiters with a
+All the G/M-codes supported use only absolute coordinates in millimetres with a
 precision of six decimal places.
 Exponential notation is not supported.

-The feedrate is defined internally and is not modifieble via any code.
+The feedrate is defined internally and is not modifiable via any code.

 The command will be executed if the sent string reaches 64 characters or if an
 ASCII null byte (`\0`), `*`, `(`, or `;` is sent.